fossilet/exception-notifier/README.md

             ...

 You may better wrap your whole module in a starting script.
-Thus not only functions, but every line in your moudle will be protected by excetpion-notifier.
+Thus not only functions, but every line in your module will be protected by exception-notifier.
 Your module `fancy_module` may look like this:

         def func1():
             ...